ryanwebber/gillian/README.md

    `0` is used in place of any missing values.
  - **Ranges**: When used in arithmetic operations, ranges are treated as lists containing the integers represented by the range.
+ - **Iteration**: Iteration over a range or list is done in the order the elements appear in the range or list.
+Iteration over a number `n` is performed by iterating over the range `[0, n)`.